balerter/site/content/_index.en.md

 # Balerter

-Balerter is a Scripts Bases Alerting System
+Balerter is a Script Based Alerting System

 > Sorry!
 Translate from Russian to English in progress.
 > If you may to help us translate this site, welcome to our [official telegram group](https://t.me/balerter)